Fast Grants Program

 Global Mobility track

-Our Global Mobility track to leverage diverse immigration pathways in OECD countries to address global challenges such as demographic decline, workforce shortages, and poverty.
+Our Global Mobility track aims to leverage diverse immigration pathways to OECD countries to address global challenges such as youth unemployment, poverty, demographic decline, and workforce shortages.

 Want to support talent mobility?